rawskijon/academic-kickstart/content/publication/RB-2023-MLRN/index.md

 publication: manuscript
 publication_short: manuscript

-abstract: A rejection of the scientific contribution of language models as theory.
+abstract: A rejection of the scientific contribution of language models for linguistic theory.

 # Summary.
 An optional shortened abstract.
 summary: A short response rejecting the scientific contribution of language models as theories.